simaomansur/beat-layer/README.md

     - still could use some work

 # Needed Changes
+## Parker
 - update the beat cards
 - add a profile page
 - add a profile picture
 - add a bio
 - fix create new beat form page so input field widths are not the whole page
+## Simao
 - add sorting to beats page
 - make functionable with docker
+## Rye
 - create a use case diagram
 - create a class diagram
 - create a sequence diagram
 - create a vision statement (The project must have a vision statement that describes what the purpose of the software is, the type of problem it tries to solve, and the target audience.)
+- At least one white-box and one black-box test, none of them related to user creation or authentication, must be provided.
+## All
 - The main branch must be protected and require a code review before a pull request approval.
 - All source code must have a consistent header comment with a brief description and its author.
-- Code written for this project must comply to PEP8 code style standard.
+- Code written for this project must comply to PEP8 code style standards
-- At least one white-box and one black-box test, none of them related to user creation or authentication, must be provided.
 - Test coverage report must be generated using Python's coverage.
 ====================================================================================================================================